aoa4eva/Week7ChallengeReference/readme.md

 * Use forms to one or more departments to the database
 * Use forms to add one or more employees and their designated departments to the database

+You should have a login that is available to an ordinary user (without the API user permission).

 You should also have an API that is accessible if a user logs in with the APIUSER permission.
 The route should be accessible via the route /api/[the item the user wants to search for]